 Ransomware: Swiss Companies in the Crosshairs.

 Criminal hackers do not take summer breaks, as various Swiss companies discovered during the last weeks.
 According to the Swiss Federal Reporting and Analysis Centre for Information Assurance (MELANI), a number of businesses were attacked, their corporate networks successfully infiltrated, and their data encrypted to blackmail them.
-The attack scenarios are known; defensive measures can be taken.#Cloud Security #Security Awareness #Security Risk Assessment #Security Strategy Architecture #SIEM #SOC #Vulnerability Management
+The attack scenarios are known; defensive measures can be taken.#Cloud Security #Security Awareness #Security Risk Assessment #Security Strategy Architecture #SIEM #Cyber Defense Center #Vulnerability Management

 According to media reports, affected companies include banking software provider Crealogix and building technology firm Meier Tobler.
 Crealogix has confirmed that the infiltrated malware paralyzed internal Windows workstations.
 Customers, computer center services, or the source code of proprietary software have not been affected, and the attack has been quickly brought under control.
 Apparently Meier Tobler was hit harder; after an attack by a crypto trojan, the company was largely paralyzed: the central enterprise resource planning system SAP, the warehouse control system, the fixed-line telephony, the website and all e-mail accounts were blocked.
 Meanwhile, operations are up and running again; according to the company's website the company is working at full speed to rebuild its infrastructure in accordance with existing emergency plans.